 So, as you pedal through the simulated course, you feel every incline and downhill section.

-Now you have at least something close to the mental stimulation you get from a real-world ride and can perfect hill attacks, sprints, and surges in the virtual great outdoors.
 One of the big attractions is the ability to link-up with other users across the internet and compete in online real-time races leaving your home.

 Many find this provides the motivation they need to stay on the bike and accomplish these long hours as they do battle on virtual courses against real life riders.